-Submission of Residency Determination Service Data to Central Piedmont for the First Time
+Submit Your Residency Information to Central Piedmont for the First Time

-It is the student’s responsibility to inform Central Piedmont of any RDS determination changes before the end of the effected term.
+It is your responsibility to inform Central Piedmont of any changes in your residency determination before the end of the effected term.

 - If your residency determination changes from in-state to out-of-state residency status before the 10% point of the semester, you can pay out-of-state tuition or request a 100% refund.

 - Your balance must be paid within five business days from the date of this notification.

 - If a balance remains unpaid, no college transcripts or diplomas will be released.